What You’ll Learn 🛠️

 Anti-aliasing (IIR)

-AAF (zero-phase distortion)
+AAF (Zero-phase distortion)

-Auto adjust will set the AAF to 16% transition width (up to 1:100 of sample rate ratio)
+Auto-adjust – Sets the AAF to 16% transition width (up to a 1:100 sample rate ratio).

 Visuals